mathguy-ars/nfl-qb-stats-analysis/README.md

 The analysis utilizes meaningful measures of quarterback performance including Completion Percentage, Yards per Attempt (YPA), and Touchdowns.
 These metrics provide insight into passing accuracy, efficiency, and scoring ability.

 We examine both a smaller group of randomly selected quarterbacks plus Josh Allen and an aggregate consensus of the top 5 leaderboard for the quarterback position based on week 14 qb starter data.
+The top 5 list consists of quarterbacks with the most touchdowns and fewest interceptions with passing yards being the tiebreaker.

 The dataframe also consists of all quarterbacks with a minimum of 10 games started through the first 14 weeks of the season.
 This is useful in providing context to rankings as well as illustrating a larger picture of what would be considered average to above-average quarterback play in the league.
 It is important to note that one of the best abilities a quarterback can possess is availability.
 Therefore it only makes sense to compare Drake Maye with other quarterbacks who have reliably been available for 10+ games this season.
 Players with less than 10 starts have not accumulated enough statistics to make worthwhile comparisons.